The Office (American TV series) season 9: Production

 For the season, cast members John Krasinski, Jenna Fischer, Rainn Wilson, and Ed Helms were credited as producers.
 Krasinski also directed an episode.
 Guest directors for the season included Bryan Cranston, who directed the episode "Work Bus", and filmmaker Jon Favreau, who directed the episode "Moving On".
 Daniels directed the first episode, which he also wrote.
 This marked the first time that he had both written and directed an episode of The Office since the fourth season entry "Fun Run".
 Ken Kwapis directed the series finale; he also directed the show's pilot episode.
 While The Office was mainly filmed on a studio set at Valley Center Studios in Van Nuys, California, the city of Scranton, Pennsylvania, where the show is set, was also used for shots of the opening theme.
 Angela Kinsey and Rainn Wilson, during an interview, expressed the hope to film an episode of the season in Scranton.
 Although this never came to fruition, exterior shots of the real Scranton bar The Bog were featured in the tenth episode "Lice".

 Originally, the season was supposed to contain 24 episodes, which would have meant that the series aired exactly 200 episodes.
 However, the series' penultimate episode was elongated into 2 separate episodes, resulting in "Finale"—which was announced previously as an hour-long special—being the 24th and 25th episodes of the season.
 This meant that the last part of "Finale" is the series' 201st episode.
 On March 19, 2013, the official Office fansite OfficeTally launched a campaign on Change.org to "super-size or extend" the finale; this campaign was motivated by a statement made by Daniels, in which he mentioned he would "beg" the studio to air a longer episode.
 On May 2, 2013 the petition amassed 20,000 signatures.
 On May 7, NBC announced the series finale would be extended, and air in a 75-minute time slot.
-A one-hour retrospective of the series aired prior to the one-hour series finale on May 16.
+A one-hour retrospective of the series aired before the one-hour series finale on May 16.